 Areas to be scrubland or grass were then covered in earth brown flock.
 Weeds have been added using old toothbrush bristles painted green or brown.
 Bushes are rubberised hair covered in flock.
 The 4 trees were made by my father using Woodland Scenics armatures, and various grass mats for the foliage.

-The Virginia Western Meat Co. building is essentially a plasticard shell, with a facade made from various Walthers Cornerstone Modular building sets.
+The Virginia Western Meat Co. building was essentially a plasticard shell, with a facade made from various Walthers Cornerstone Modular building sets.
 However, it was the facade that was made first, then the shell made to support it, as I found it easier to create the openings for the rail tracks working with the individual building pieces.

-With only a short timescale to build the layout before it's first appearance, my father has helped with building several of the other structures on the layout, including the imposing Power Station Buildings and the huge Mason's Manufacturing factory which covers the sector plate.
+With only a short timescale to build the layout before it's first appearance, my father helped with building several of the other structures on the layout, including the imposing Power Station Buildings and the huge Mason's Manufacturing factory which covers the sector plate.
 Both of these buildings again use the Walthers Modular system, plus a lot of plain brickwork sheets.